 - Because it saves lives.
-The "Move Over" Law helps maintain traffic flow and protect the safety of motorists, emergency personnel, active sanitation workers, and utility service workers. - Vehicles parked on the side of the roadway are vulnerable to crashes even when emergency lights are flashing. - More police officers are killed by traffic crashes than in any other line of duty crashes than in any other line-of-duty cause of death.
+The "Move Over" Law helps maintain traffic flow and protect the safety of motorists, emergency personnel, active sanitation workers, and utility service workers. - Vehicles parked on the side of the roadway are vulnerable to crashes even when emergency lights are flashing. - More police officers are killed by traffic crashes than in any other line-of-duty cause of death.
 More than one fourth of those killed are struck by passing vehicles while they work outside their patrol cars.